Bread & Roses 2025/2

 100 years of ABVV Horval

-In 1908, the National Federation of Food Workers was founded by the Federation of Chocolate Workers and Confectioners on the one hand and the National Federation of Bakers' Guests on the other.
-In 1930, the catering staff joined these two trade unions.
-In the three fascinating chapters of this book, first the chocolate workers and the confectioners play the leading role, then the bakers and finally the catering staff.
-The author studies their living environment and their situation in the workplace to determine why they created trade unions, and then examines their trade unions.
-However, none of these people would have had a job if there was no demand for the product they produced or the services they provided.
-Chocolate and bread, cafés, restaurants and hotels therefore play an important role in the story of these workers, because they each shaped the history and creation of the Nutrition Center and - therefore also - the development of the Belgian trade union movement.
+In 1908, the National Federation of Food Workers was founded by the Federation of Chocolate Workers and Confectioners on the one hand, and the National Federation of Bakers' Guests on the other.
+In 1930, the hospitality industry joined these two unions.
+In the three engaging chapters of this book, the chocolate workers and confectioners, then the bakers, and finally the hospitality industry staff play the leading roles.
+The author examines their lives and workplace situations to explore why they formed unions, and then examines their respective unions.
+However, none of these people would have had a job if there had been no demand for the products they made or the services they provided.
+Chocolate and bread, cafés, restaurants, and hotels, therefore, play a significant role in the story of these workers, as they each shaped the history and establishment of the Food Federation and—in doing so—the development of the Belgian labor movement.

 Annelies Tollet